MAIA

 - MAIA-UAM: a framework for selecting suitable vertiport locations for unmanned aerial vehicle services.

-The proposed research methodology is structured around five axes:
+The proposed research methodology was structured around five axes:

-- Axis 1: Problem definition: the project starts by characterising baseline conditions based on spatial analysis techniques.
+- Axis 1: Problem definition: the project started by characterising baseline conditions based on spatial analysis techniques.

 - Axis 2: Development and validation of the MAIA Engine, including the creation of a data inventory, the use of machine learning classification models, synthetic algorithms for population generation, data-driven models for predicting demand for shared mobility and discrete choice models for airport access services.